- Michael Curtiz, William Keighley

 Fencing instructor Fred Cavens choreographed the sword fights and duels, as he did on Flynn pictures Captain Blood and The Sea Hawk.
 Cavens originated a now-popular approach that blends swordplay with dialogue.
 As Robin and Sir Guy go face-to-face with their broadswords, they also clash words: Sir Guy growls “You’ve come to Nottingham once too often!”
 Blades clink.
 And then Robin Hood replies with a confident but determined smile, “When this is over, my friend, there’ll be no need for me to come again!”
 This exchange of jibes made action scenes humorous and suspenseful, stressing the hero’s ability to out-quip the villain.
 Cavens also brought a delicacy to the otherwise fervent violence of sword fighting; his duelists always seem to be dancing, or advancing at one another to a high-tempo rhythm.
 Because the scenes are choreographed with such speed and brutality beyond other scenes of filmic swordplay from the period (the film stock is sped up slightly during battle scenes), Cavens’ approach insists upon thorough planning and fierce execution.
 Candlesticks, tables, and various other props are placed so that the actors can cut them down or smash them during the battle, making the fight seem random, though it is anything but.
 Cavens taught Flynn his legendary swashbuckling skills on Captain Blood, and they would support the actor through his peak adventurer roles, until his last great swashbuckler performance in Adventures of Don Juan (1948).

 After photography wrapped, Warner Bros. asked composer Erich Wolfgang Korngold, who at that point had written several scores for the studio, to write and conduct the music for their new film.
 Korngold, in Austria orchestrating an opera, turned down the offer.
-This was early 1938 and Nazi Germany was rising to power.
+This was early 1938 and Nazi Germany had begun its string of invasions across Europe.
 Just before the Anschluss, Korngold left Europe to take Warner’s offer, making certain that he, his son, and his parents were on a train (the very last one) out of Austria before the Nazi invasion force prevented him from leaving.
 The Adventures of Robin Hood literally saved Korngold’s life and the lives of his family members.
 Perhaps his deliverance propelled his ensuing work, because this film’s score is one of the composer’s best.
 During quieter scenes or rowdy clashes, Korngold matches the key of an actor’s voice with individual notes; the effect produces a harmonious synchronization between dialogue and the composed voice.
 Korngold even inserts subtext into an early scene where Robin and Marian discuss the injustice of Prince John’s forces, a conversation solely about political travesties.
 The composer plays a light, passionate score, alluding to the burgeoning romance between the two main characters.
 Though they discuss impersonal matters, Korngold’s score tells his audience they are falling in love.
-His melodies resist association with typical 1930s scores.
-All throughout the picture, the music transports the viewer to the storybook presentation of a Medieval England illustrated in Pyle’s texts.
+His melodies resist association with typical 1930s scores as, all through the picture, the music transports the viewer to the storybook presentation of a Medieval England illustrated in Pyle’s texts.
 In addition to this film, Korngold also scored the Curtiz-Flynn collaborations Captain Blood, The Private Lives of Elizabeth and Essex, and The Sea Hawk.

 Under contract with Warner Bros., and given the film’s huge profit-reaping blockbuster status, Errol Flynn was understandably upset over his low pay, dictated by his contract.
 Prior to the film’s release, Flynn was a meager star; nevertheless, the picture’s stellar business assured that future roles would pay out for the actor, particularly ones similar to Robin Hood.
 Swashbuckling efforts like The Sea Hawk remained the star’s greatest hits.
-Over the next decade, Flynn’s onscreen persona went briefly from war movies to romances, from comedies to dramas.
-The actor could portray anything and yet was rarely given the chance, ironically, because of his greatest success.
-I remember seeing Gentleman Jim for the first time, watching Flynn as the agile boxer Jim Corbett.
-A wholly separate Errol Flynn appeared.
-When the humbled John L. Sullivan (Ward Bond) approaches Flynn’s Corbett at the end of that picture, Flynn shows a dignified humanity unlike any of his other roles.
+Over the next decade, Flynn’s onscreen persona included war pictures and romances, comedies and dramas.
+The actor could handle more dramatic roles, if allowed, and yet was rarely given the chance, ironically, because of his greatest success.
+One of the few exceptions remains Gentleman Jim, where Flynn plays agile boxer Jim Corbett.
+A wholly separate Errol Flynn appears before the humbled John L. Sullivan (Ward Bond), who approaches Flynn’s Corbett at the end of that picture.
+Flynn shows a dignified humanity unlike any of his other roles.
 In his autobiography, Flynn notes Gentleman Jim as his personal favorite of his own performances.
 Memorable Flynn appearances materialize all throughout his career in various forms.
 He plays a sympathetic George Armstrong Custer in They Died with Their Boots On, archetypal Western heroes in Dodge City and Virginia City, and even a French criminal in the underrated Uncertain Glory.
 His talent for the quick wit of screwball humor was obvious in Four’s a Crowd, the one time Flynn would act in a comedy during his prime.

 After years of abusing his body with alcohol, women, and drugs, the actor died of a heart attack in 1959 at the age of 50.
 When he died, doctors said that his worn 50-year-old body could have been mistaken for that of someone in their seventies.
 Even still, he went much too early for his kind of Hollywood legend.
-In years following, those attempting to rethink Robin Hood would receive the same response: “He’s no Flynn.”
-Even today, the Douglas Fairbanks version Warner producers worried over possibly staining their chances for box office gold is now all but forgotten.
-The legendary character has been revisited by actors such as Sean Connery, John Cleese, Patrick Bergin, and even Daffy Duck, but Flynn’s performance overshadows them all.
+In the following years, those attempting to rethink Robin Hood would receive the same response: “He’s no Flynn.”
+Even today, the Douglas Fairbanks version Warner producers worried over possibly staining their chances for box office gold is now all but forgotten next to The Adventures of Robin Hood.
+The legendary character has been revisited by actors such as Sean Connery, John Cleese, Patrick Bergin, Kevin Costner, and even Daffy Duck, but Flynn’s performance overshadows them all.
 Proof of this came in 1949 when Warner’s “Merrie Melodies” short Rabbit Hood featured Bugs Bunny gallivanting around Chuck Jones’ cartoon Sherwood Forest.
 Spliced inside this ‘toon was the brief sequence from The Adventures of Robin Hood where Flynn swings in on a vine, cleverly edited to look as though he is welcoming Bugs to Sherwood.
 Even Warner cartoonists knew better than to try and create a cartoon Robin Hood.

 Somewhat taken for granted over the years as “just an adventure film,” The Adventures of Robin Hood remains timeless.
 It has since received praise from Hollywood legends such as Maid Marian herself, Olivia de Havilland.
-In a recent interview for Turner Classic Movies, De Havilland said that in the mid-1950s she rewatched the picture.
+In an interview for Turner Classic Movies, De Havilland said that in the mid-1950s she rewatched the picture.
 All at once realizing what a fine film it was, she debated on writing Flynn a letter telling him how proud he should be that he personified Robin Hood so perfectly.
-She never wrote that letter; Flynn died two weeks later.
-Though he resented being cast as offshoots of Robin Hood throughout the latter part of his career, if Flynn were alive today I can imagine him looking back at his performance as Robin Hood, or at the film as a whole, both often imitated, but absolutely unmatched, and proudly reflecting on his legacy.
+She never wrote that letter.
+Flynn died two weeks later.
+Though he resented being cast as offshoots of Robin Hood throughout the latter part of his career, if Flynn were alive today, one can imagine him looking back at his performance as Robin Hood, or at the film as a whole, both often imitated, but absolutely unmatched, and proudly reflecting on his legacy.

-The Adventures of Robin Hood avoids socially subjective positions on the narrative.
-The picture remains ageless, undemanding, negated of obvious or intended subtext.
-Producer Hal B. Wallis wanted sheer entertainment; his success allowed audiences to embrace and still welcome today what continues to be the most enjoyable prestige picture ever produced by the Golden Age of Hollywood or otherwise.
-Hatched from classic literature, folklore, and children’s books, the film refuses anything less than a universal audience: age, race, and sex are meaningless as everyone has something to love.
-Embodying a storybook pageantry from the literary opening to the fairytale ending, the film shows audiences an idealistic world culpable of no wrong.
+The Adventures of Robin Hood remains ageless, undemanding in the most marvelous of ways, and rich with effervescent filmmaking and performances.
+Producer Hal B. Wallis wanted sheer entertainment; his success allowed audiences to embrace, and still welcome today, what continues to be the most enjoyable prestige picture ever produced by the Golden Age of Hollywood or otherwise.
+Hatched from classic literature, folklore, and children’s books, the film refuses anything less than a universal audience: everyone will find something to love about The Adventures of Robin Hood.
+Embodying a storybook pageantry from the literary opening to the fairytale ending, the film shows audiences an idealistic fantasy and escapist adventure.
 Errol Flynn dashingly stands with fists on hips and fights with a playful bluster, shooting arrows like an expert, all the while charming us with his smile and back-bending laugh.
 The cast enchants Sherwood Forest, disappearing into the pages of a vast and impressive cinematic storybook.
-The entire picture blasts from the screen like a fervent sun, Technicolor iridescence shining, its paradigm of visual beauty described best by the original publicity squib: “Only the rainbow can duplicate its brilliance!”
-More fitting words were never written by Hollywood ad men.
+The entire picture blasts from the screen in Technicolor iridescence, its level of visual beauty, rarely matched in film history, described best by the original publicity squib: “Only the rainbow can duplicate its brilliance!”
+More fitting words were never written by a Hollywood marketing department.

 Basten, Fred E. Glorious Technicolor: The Movies’ Magic Rainbow.
 Easton Studio Press, 2005.